Black Mission Fig

 Planting & care

-• Backfill the hole with soil and water thoroughly to settle the roots.
+4. Backfill with the native soil, firm gently to remove air pockets, and water in thoroughly to settle the roots.

 FAQ